-Trial 1 evaluated 161 patients with CF who were 12 years of age or older (mean age 26 years) with baseline FEV1 between 40-90% predicted [mean FEV1 64% predicted (range: 32% to 98%)].
-Trial 2 evaluated 52 patients who were 6 to 11 years of age (mean age 9 years) with baseline FEV1 between 40-105% predicted [mean FEV1 84% predicted (range: 44% to 134%)].
-Patients who had persistent Burkholderia cenocepacia, dolosa, or Mycobacterium abcessus isolated from sputum at screening and those with abnormal liver function defined as 3 or more liver function tests (ALT, AST, AP, GGT, total bilirubin) ≥3 times the upper limit of normal were excluded.
+Trial 1 evaluated 161 patients with CF who were 12 years of age or older (mean age 26 years) with FEV1 at screening between 40-90% predicted [mean FEV1 64% predicted at baseline (range: 32% to 98%)].
+Trial 2 evaluated 52 patients who were 6 to 11 years of age (mean age 9 years) with FEV1 at screening between 40-105% predicted [mean FEV1 84% predicted at baseline (range: 44% to 134%)].
+Patients who had persistent Burkholderia cenocepacia, Burkholderia dolosa, or Mycobacterium abscessus isolated from sputum at screening and those with abnormal liver function defined as 3 or more liver function tests (ALT, AST, AP, GGT, total bilirubin) ≥ 3 times the upper limit of normal were excluded.

 Patients in both trials were randomized 1:1 to receive either 150 mg of KALYDECO or placebo every 12 hours with food containing fat for 48 weeks in addition to their prescribed CF therapies (e.g., tobramycin, dornase alfa).
 The use of inhaled hypertonic saline was not permitted.